mech/Notes/JavaScript/FRP/redux.md

 Provide ability to change URL location within an action creator.
 This is very useful because it's not uncommon to have a workflow in an action creator that is something like "authenticate user -> if successful, redirect to /admin".

-## Context and Provider

-> Learning all this React environment and Redux is dragging me down.
-The connects and mapState make no sense to me and you have to do it for every container?

-Convention over configuration is lost JavaScript's obsession with composability.

 ## React Component Integration

 After the action, the reducer will give you a new state.
 You can get back the new state using `store.getState()`.
 You use this new state to re-render your component using `component.setState(newState)`.